ManuTowers3158/Camara_Lidar_Architectures_Jetson_Xavier_Optimization/README.md

 ## Repository Structure

 ```
-├── configs/                # Configuration files for training and testing & model checkpoints
+├── configs/                # Configuration files for training and testing
 ├── robustness_dataset/                   # NuScenes Robustness dataset
 ├── tools/                # Scripts for experiments and metrics logging
 ├── results/                # metrics, and results of experiments